Inaugural Chair

 • Curriculum Development—Dr. Kantor created new courses for the Department and helped integrate modern pedagogical approaches.

-• Diversifying Fundraising—Dr. Kantor lead efforts to develop and strengthen relationships with funders and diversity the department’s sources of funding.
+• Diversifying Fundraising—Dr. Kantor led efforts to develop and strengthen relationships with funders and diversity the department’s sources of funding.